alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 Or around half a trillion trees.
 Is this possible at all?

-Many studies have looked at this question.
+As we saw above, many studies have looked at this question, with varied answers.
-We will just do our own Fermi estimation.
+Here we will just do our own Fermi estimation.

 Let's take first Spain as an example.
 With a [total area](https://en.wikipedia.org/wiki/Spain)